National Welding League

 The Project MFG National Welding League (NWL) is a welding-focused student competition that is comprised of 2 rounds of qualifying competitions and ending in an in-person National Championship.

 Qualifying rounds of competition are hosted remotely at the student’s school or home institution and facilitated by their instructor, who acts as an “Honest Broker” ensuring competitive fairness.
 The competition project kits are shipped to the student’s school or host institution.
-Competition documentation and management is handled on the Project MFG Compete Platform online.
+Competition instructions and progress is captured on the Project MFG competition platform online.

-Once competitors receive their project material, they will then complete their project according to the Technical Data Package (TDP) consisting of drawings, Weld Procedure Sheets (WPS), and any supplemental instructions indicated in the Project MFG Compete Platform.
-Note that the scoring process requires submission of a short video, project photographs (both in-process and complete), self-assessments, instructor verification and sign off.
-All submittals are managed through the Project MFG Compete Platform online.
-Additionally, all completed projects should be retained by the student or school until the completion of the National Competition in case additional photographs or physical examination of the project is required for further scoring validation.
+Once competitors receive their project material, they will then complete their project according to the Technical Data Package (TDP) consisting of drawings, Weld Procedure Sheets (WPS), and any supplemental instructions indicated in the Project MFG competition platform.
+The scoring for Round 1 and Round 2 Project MFG competitions will be conducted by the school instructor using the official Project MFG scoring rubric.
+This process also includes contestant self-assessments, instructor verification, and final sign-off.
+All data will be submitted to Project MFG for scoring in accordance with the information provided via the competition platform.
+Additionally, all completed projects must be retained by the student or school until the conclusion of the National Championship.
+This ensures that, if necessary, a physical examination of the project can be conducted to validate scoring results.

 Safety